Gal Gadot: Personal life

 In 2020, Gadot purchased a penthouse in a gated community in Malibu, from former Miss Universe Bui Simon.
-The property is reportedly worth no less than $5 million.

-Although Gadot has stated that she does not believe in God and is not a "religiously observant" person, she performs the Modeh Ani prayer, and visited a synagogue to find solace in the Jewish community after the October 7 attacks.
+The property is reportedly worth around $5 million.
+Despite having stated that she does not believe in God and is not a "religiously observant" person, she performs the Modeh Ani prayer, and has described how attending a synagogue in Los Angeles soon after October 7 attacks helped her feel the embrace of the Jewish community.